 Leonard in Fannin County, Texas — The American South (West South Central)

 Location.
-33° 22.952′ N, 96° 14.839′ W. Marker is in Leonard, Texas, in Fannin County.
-Marker is at the intersection of North Main Street and East Houston Street, on the right when traveling north on North Main Street.
+33° 22.987′ N, 96° 15.185′ W. Marker is in Leonard, Texas, in Fannin County.
+Marker can be reached from 1st Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Leonard TX 75452, United States of America.
 Touch for directions.